imgemp/imgemp.github.io/_posts/2017-12-02-BitsOfEntropy.md

 Let $$Q(x)$$ be my personal distribution over what I think the chances are of different events happening in the world.
 If I’m positive some event $$x'$$ is going to happen, i.e., $$Q(x')=1$$ and you tell me that $$x'$$ just happened, then you’ve given me zero new information.
 I already knew that.

 Example: You tell me it will be dark tonight at midnight.
 Me: Ok, duh.
 I already knew that.
 But if you tell me it will be light tonight at midnight.
 Me: What!
 No way!
 How?!
 Is this some crazy astronomical event or something?!
 Therefore, the information content that comes with observing a high probability event is low and the information content of an event with low probability is high.
-We will assume from now on that decreasing the probability of an event strictly increases its information content and vice versa.
+We will assume from now on that increasing the probability of an event strictly decreases its information content and vice versa.

 A somewhat innocuous property that we'll also assume (black holes and quantum mechanics aside) is that information content is always non-negative.